-The SBLM coastline has unique biodiversity and has many beaches and rocky shore environments that are in good condition.
-It is important to conserve and effectively manage this natural heritage through awareness and education of the coastline.
+The WCDM coastline has unique biodiversity and has many beaches and rocky shore environments that are in good condition.
+It is important to conserve and effectively manage this natural heritage through awareness and education of the coastline through outreach and educational programmes.
 This requires the coordination and cooperation of the communities, authorities and private sector.

 Municipal officials also need to be able to make informed and environmentally sound decisions with regards to spatial and town planning activities.
 A wide variety of data is publicly available and there is easy access to up-to-date environmental planning tools that can assist decision-makers.
-It is important that environmental management officials are adequately capacitated to understand the management aspects and legislative tools that need to be utilised to effectively fulfil their mandates.
-National and Provincial government understand the need to provide training to municipal officials regarding environmental management, and offer training programmes on an annual basis.
-The SBLM needs to ensure that they are aware of these programmes and need to attend where possible.
+It is important that management officials are adequately

-In order to secure capacity in the future, it is strongly recommended that the Municipalities utilise internship programmes where graduates are afforded the opportunity to gain valuable work experience within the environmental management context.
+In order to secure capacity in the future, it is strongly recommended that Municipalities utilise internship programmes where graduates are afforded the opportunity to gain valuable work experience within the environmental management context.
 Engagement with universities and funding organisations (NRF, DOPW, SETA) needs to be undertaken to facilitate this initiative.
-Municipalities must also assist research institutions in their research objectives by facilitating access to data and potential access to resources.
+Municipalities must also assist research institutions in their research objectives by facilitating access to data and potential resources.